flybywiresim/docs/docs/aircraft/install/settings.md

 We **highly recommend** using a joystick or flight stick when flying any aircraft in a simulator.
 Keyboard or controller buttons simply do not have the range and sensitivity required for successfully controlling an aircraft.

-For the flight stick pitch control (up/backward and down/forward) we recommend using a sensitivity setting of `- 30 %` for pitch to better simulate the increased force you need to **push or pull** the real sidestick in the aircraft.
+For the flight stick pitch control (up/backward and down/forward) we recommend using a sensitivity setting of `- 30 %` for pitch to better simulate the increased force you need to **push or pull** the real sidestick in the aircraft.<br>
 For roll a linear sensitivity is recommended.

 Please see the screenshot below for an example:

 ![Custom AP Sensitivity](../a32nx/assets/feature-guides/sensitivity-custom-ap.png "Custom AP Sensitivity"){loading=lazy width=60%}